Prerelease:Final Fantasy VI

 All three have a speech line on their in-game character introduction, before you're prompted to input a name.
 In the final a dialogue is given from a narrator's view, describing the character's background.
 Although these screenshots could easily be mockups.

 "If these magic powers that dwell inside me can be useful..."

 - This line is not present in the Japanese Final Fantasy VI script.
 You'd see this line featured in promotional material however.

 - Her character introduction does not have her mounting Magitek in the final.

 "Thief?
 If you're going to call me anything, call me a Treasure Hunter."

-- In the JP script he spells out the word "thief" in spacings emphasizing he's annoyed by such remark, he's also more serious in this.
-This otherwise similar line is after Locke's name prompt in final.
+- In the Japanese script he spells out the word "thief" in spacings emphasizing he's annoyed by such a remark, he's also more serious in this.
+This otherwise similar line is after Locke's name prompt in the final.

 - He's waving his finger in contrast to having a shocked expression (after being called a thief).